 Personalised Baby’s First Christmas Decoration.
 Wooden Christmas tree decoration bauble with engraved date and place is a lovely keepsake to remember the special day.

 Personalised Name Board Puzzle.
-Not only beautiful but also educational, perfect for mastering hand-eye coordination and sensory play.
+It is not only beautiful but also educational, perfect for mastering hand-eye coordination and sensory play.

 Personalised Christmas Sacks.
 Fully customised will not only last for a year but will also save wrapping paper!

-Personalised Wooden Animal Ark Play Set.
-It is a lovely wooden ark for an older baby, a perfect opportunity to have fun, practice motor skills, and train their short and long memory.
-It can b be personalised as well.
+Wooden Rainbow Stacker It is a lovely wooden ark for an older baby, a perfect opportunity to have fun, practice motor skills, and train their short and long memory.
+It can be personalised as well.

-Wooden baby rattles.
-These rattles are not only super cute but will keep your baby entertained through the Christmas dinner.
+Crochet baby rattles.
+These cute rattles will keep your baby entertained through the Christmas dinner.

-Dinner you said?
-A perfect reindeer plate will make dinner and snack times fun and more appealing even for most fussy eaters.
+Dinner, you said?
+A perfect reindeer plate will make dinner and snacks fun and more appealing, even for the most fussy eaters.
 It’s not just cute but a much nicer option than the plastic ones and will last for a few years.
 Bring on brussels sprouts!

-I also include some books, as I am a true believer that there is never too early in introducing children to books.
+I also include some books, as I am a true believer that it is never too early to introduce children to books.

-Here are three festive books from ‘That’s not my’ series:
+Here are three festive books for little readers: